wayfair/vsm-ios/Sources/VSM/Documentation.docc/QuickstartGuide.md

 # QuickStart Guide

-Jump directly into the VSM code by simple feature using VSM
+Jump directly into learning VSM concepts and features by building a simple feature using the architecture

 ## Index